iscc/iscc-specs/docs/specification.md

 #### Partial Content Flag (PCF)

 The last bit of the header byte of the Content-ID is the "Partial Content Flag".
-It designates if the Content-ID applies to the full content or just some part of it.
+It designates if the Content-ID applies to the full content, or just some part of it.
 The PCF MUST be set as a `0`-bit (**full GMT-specific content**) by default.
 Setting the PCF to `1` enables applications to create multiple linked ISCCs of partial extracts of a content collection.
 The exact semantics of *partial content* are outside of the scope of this specification.
-Applications that plan to support partial Content-IDs MUST clearly define their semantics.
+Applications that plan to support partial Content-IDs MUST define their semantics.

  ![Partial Contant Flag](images/iscc-pcf.svg)

 !!! example "PCF Linking Example"

     Let's assume we have a single newspaper issue "The Times - 03 Jan 2009".
-You would generate one Meta-ID component with title "The Times" and extra "03 Jan 2009".
-The resulting Meta-ID component will be the grouping prefix in this szenario.
+You would generate one Meta-ID component with the title "The Times" and extra "03 Jan 2009".
+The resulting Meta-ID component will be the grouping prefix in this scenario.

     We use a Content-ID-Mixed with PCF `0` (not partial) for the ISCC of the newspaper issue.
 We generate Data-ID and Instance-ID from the print PDF of the newspaper issue.

-    To create an ISCC for a single extracted image that should convey context with the newspaper issue we reuse the Meta-ID of the newspaper issue and create a Content-ID-Image with PCF `1` (partial to the newspaper issue).
-For the Data-ID or Instance-ID of the image we are free to choose if we reuse those of the newspaper issue or create separate ones.
+    To create an ISCC for a single extracted image that should convey context with the newspaper issue, we reuse the Meta-ID of the newspaper issue and create a Content-ID-Image with PCF `1` (partial to the newspaper issue).
+For the Data-ID or Instance-ID of the image, we are free to choose if we reuse those of the newspaper issue or create separate ones.
 The former would express strong specialization of the image to the newspaper issue (not likely to be useful out of context).
 The latter would create a stronger link to an eventual standalone ISCC of the image.
-Note that in any case the ISCC of the individual image retains links in both ways:
+Note that the ISCC of the individual image keeps links in both ways:

     - Image is linked to the newspaper issue by identical Meta-ID component
     - Image is linked to the standalone version of the image by identical Content-ID-Image body